slatedocs/slate/source/includes/_bulk_data.md

 ## ControlShift to Redshift Pipeline

-Setting up an Amazon Redshit integration should take a little less than two hours.
+Setting up an Amazon Redshift integration should take one to two hours.
 We'll use a custom [AWS Lamda](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html) to receive data from ControlShift's webhook and Amazon's [Lamda Redshift Loader](https://github.com/awslabs/aws-lambda-redshift-loader) to load our data into Redshift.
 For this example, we'll focus on the daily full_table dump, and truncating the previous days data.
 You could also add a second pipeline to add incremental data if you need more frequent updates.

 ### Example Flow

 Pending...

-### Redshift Pipline Setup
+### Redshift Pipeline Setup

 The core steps to get this up and running are: